Yakuza 3: Plot

 Kiryu and Rikiya interrogate Kanda, and learn he is uninvolved.
 Date informs Kiryu that Majima has been contracted to build the resort.
-After a rematch, Majima explains that Hamazaki got him the contract.
-Majima's associate, the Florist of Sai, informs Kiryu that his old enemy, Lau Ka Long, is an ally of Hamazaki's.
+Majima explains that Hamazaki got him the contract.
+Majima's associate, the Florist of Sai (Yoshiaki Fujiwara), informs Kiryu that his old enemy, Lau Ka Long (Shinichi Takizawa), is an ally of Hamazaki.
 Long has Rikiya kidnapped and forces Kiryu to fight him.
 Rikiya is saved by Nakahara's attacker, who kills Long.
 Kiryu later meets Mine, who presents him with Kanda's severed head and reveals that Hamazaki has disappeared, and his men have been killed, presumably by the triads.

-Tamiya meets Kiryu, and reveals that the Military Base Expansion Bill is part of a CIA operation to eliminate an arms smuggling group known as "Black Monday", and Nakahara's attacker is senior CIA operative Joji Kazama.
+Tamiya meets Kiryu, and reveals that the Military Base Expansion Bill is part of a CIA operation to eliminate an arms smuggling group known as "Black Monday", and Nakahara's attacker is senior CIA operative Joji Kazama (Shintaro Kazama's brother, also voiced by Tetsuya Watari).
 Tamiya agrees to stop the resort if Kiryu protects his former secretary from a planned hit by Joji.
 Kiryu intercepts Joji and defeats him.
 Returning home, Kiryu finds the orphanage in ruins; Mine had promised Tamashiro a share of the resort for securing the remaining land.
 Nakahara is trampled by bulls in Tamashiro's bullring hideout.
 Kiryu defeats Tamashiro, who then fires at him; Rikiya defends Kiryu and is fatally wounded.
 Joji kills Tamashiro, while the dying Rikiya asks Kiryu to stop Mine.

 Joji has a jet fly Kiryu to Tokyo.
-Kiryu defeats the Hakuho Clan at the hospital where Daigo is being treated, then defeats a rogue CIA team led by Joji's colleague, Andre Richardson.
+Kiryu defeats the Hakuho Clan at the hospital where Daigo is being treated, then defeats a rogue CIA team led by Joji's colleague, Andre Richardson (Charles Glover).
 He locates Mine and Daigo on the hospital roof.
-Mine reveals that he idolizes Daigo, intending to euthanize him, and take over the Tojo Clan.
+Mine reveals that he idolizes Daigo, intending to euthanize him and take over the Tojo Clan.
 Kiryu defeats him.
-Richardson arrives with his team, and reveals himself to be the leader of Black Monday.
+Richardson arrives with his team and reveals himself to be the leader of Black Monday.
 Before he can kill Mine and Kiryu, Daigo wakes up and kills Richardson's agents.
-Richardson attempts to kill Daigo and Kiryu, and Mine, inspired by Kiryu, sacrifices himself to save them by tackling Richardson off the roof to their deaths.
+Richardson attempts to kill Daigo and Kiryu.
+Mine, inspired by Kiryu, sacrifices himself to save them by tackling Richardson off the roof to their deaths.
 Joji and Haruka arrive with a rescue chopper.

-Kiryu bids farewell to his friends Kazuki and Yuya as he and Haruka meet before going home.
-Kiryu is confronted by Hamazaki, who blames him for his misfortune and stabs Kiryu before Kazuki and Yuya subdue him.
+Kiryu bids farewell to his friends Kazuki (Hiroshi Tsuchida) and Yuya (Kenta Miyake) as he and Haruka meet before going home.
+Kiryu is confronted by Hamazaki, who blames him for his misfortune and stabs Kiryu for Mine's death before Kazuki and Yuya subdue him.
 Badly wounded, Kiryu seemingly gives his dying words to Haruka.